chowbein/dig-pokemon-explorer/README.md

 This solution provides contextually appropriate backgrounds for 100% of Pokemon across all filters and pages, enhancing the visual experience while working around the API's incomplete data.
 The inference logic is based on observable patterns from Pokemon that do have habitat data, making the predictions ecologically and thematically accurate.

 The last challenge faced is another technical one, particularly related to styling.
 This was my first time trying to use Tailwind and was not used to styling the elements inline with the elements (I got used to using class names and having a separate css file for all the styling).
 I realized this might be the tradeoff between the two methods and mainly addressed it by just learning the syntax and how it worked.
-I realized that this styling approach is better for more complex applications with frontend edge cases.
+I realized that this styling approach is better for applications with more complex frontend design especially those with edge cases.